Sir Last Chance: Plot

-The story begins with the members of the private detective office lead by Detective Last Chance.
-The office consists 6 male detectives and 5 female detectives.
+The story begins with the members of the private detective office led by Detective Last Chance.
+The office consists of six male detectives and five female detectives.
 Meanwhile, Mister Producer decides to recruit two Bollywood actresses for his latest film production due to force from his wife and daughter.
 Later he revealed that the film can earn good income as well.
 With that, Sri Lankan movie stars strongly protest against Bollywood actresses and make plans to kidnap the two foreign actresses with the help of Don Ladan.
 Mister Producer reveals the story of kidnap and he ask help from Detective Chance.
 The Detective selected two of his best men Arti and Viti to protect two actresses.
 The two detective safely bring two actresses to their home.
 Arti and Viti dressed up as two actresses and start to act like them.
 Meanwhile, Sri Lankan stars seek to kidnap fake actresses and make muhurath ceremony a funny act.
 However, after series of incidents, Ladan kidnap two fake actresses and demand a ransom of Rs.
 50 million dollars, for their release.
 However, Arti and Viti reveal their actual appearance and catch all the gangs with the help of fellow detective and Sri Lanka stars, who later realized their mistakes.
 Finally, at the contract sign, two real Bollywood actresses reveal their presence and they ask to do the film with your own film stars.
 Arti and Viti had a ceremony and gifted with medals for the contribution.
 Finally Arti ask Detective Chance to give permission to marry his fiancée and detective gives the permission.